yyDing1/yyDing1.github.io/_pages/about.md

 My research lies in **LLM Reasoning**, with particular interests in reinforcement learning, test-time scaling, and robust learning.

 I am currently a research intern at Seed-Infrastructures, ByteDance, contributing to [verl](https://github.com/volcengine/verl), a reinforcement learning framework for LLMs.
-My research focuses on the joint optimization of algorithms and infrastructure to enable effective and efficient reinforcement learning.
+My research focuses on the joint optimization of algorithms and infrastructure to enable scalable and efficient reinforcement learning.

 <!-- **Seeking research internship opportunities in LLM Reasoning and Reinforcement Learning.** -->